-Our discussion and analysis of the Palatine Public Library District financial performance provides an overview of the Library's financial activities for the fiscal year ended June 30, 2019.
-Please read it in conjunction with the Library's financial statements, which begin on page 12.
+Our discussion and analysis of the Palatine Public Library District financial performance provides an overview of the Library's financial activities for the fiscal year ended June 30, 2021.
+Please read it in conjunction with the Library's financial statements.